 Read More : Coral Bay Snorkelling Guide

-In short, you will be paying a little more at the Peoples Park for your accommodation.
-Powered sites start from around $50 in low season and go up to $60+ in the high season.
+Despite our judgement that Bayview is better set up for families, it is cheaper for families to stay at the People’s Park.
+Powered sites start from around $62 in low season and go up to $78+ in the high season but that nightly rate is for 2 adults and up to 4 children.
 This is for the Pioneer sites that are set back off the water front.
 There are around 30 exclusive ocean front caravan sites that will cost you up to $30 a night more depending on which row you are in.
 These sites are only available for caravan owners too – no camper trailers allowed in this section.

 The park also has a range of cabins and villas.
 The highlight, literally, are the Hilltop Villas and Penthouses that have great views across Bills Bay.
 If you have a less lofty budget, there are also cabins down amongst the powered sites.